Skip to content

 OMAGServerPlatformConfigurationClient

-The OMAGServerPlatformConfigurationClient is responsible for setting up the connectors for the OMAG Server Platform.
-This configuration needs to be re-applied each time the platform start up,
+The OMAGServerPlatformConfigurationClient is responsible for setting up the configuration document store connector for the OMAG Server Platform.
+This configuration needs to be re-applied each time the platform starts up

 Example: retrieving all available configuration documents